mapbox/mbutil/README.md

         $ mb-util tiles world.mbtiles # mbtiles file must not already exist

     Options:
-    -h, --help              show this help message and exit --scheme=SCHEME         Tiling scheme of the tiles.
+      -h, --help            Show this help message and exit --scheme=SCHEME       Tiling scheme of the tiles.
 Default is "xyz" (z/x/y), other options are "tms" which is also z/x/y but uses a flipped y coordinate, and "wms" which replicates the MapServer WMS TileCache directory structure "z/000/000/x/000/000/y.png"''',